Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 ### Overview

 * CLI Owned Module
   * Service Team should create an Issue that requests CLI Team to create the pre-announcement several sprints ahead Breaking Change Window.
+The issue should include the label `Breaking Change`.
 The CLI team will look at the issue and evaluate if it will be accepted in the next breaking change release.
     * Please ensure sufficient time for CLI Team to finish the pre-announcement.
   * The pre-announcement should be released ahead of Breaking Change Window.
 * Service Owned Module